 - Divert your attention.
 It doesn’t get simpler than this.
 Place your focus on something and that is where your energy goes.
 When you notice you are in that old belief stop what you are doing and pick up something that will take your mind off it.
 It works best when it is something you have to do physically where your mind must be engaged.
 So, for example, exercise isn’t a good option for this tool because your mind can easily wander.
 I had a client who used woodworking which was perfect for him: he had to be in the moment doing the work to get the right measurements, make the right cuts.
 But I’d suggest something that is a little easier to do when you are on the go.
 Come up with a list of things; compile your own toolkit.
 A few tips to make this work for you…

 Do not think that each of these is a “one-and-done” approach to changing your belief system!

 It may take dozens of times of doing any one of these before you will see a difference.

-When you finally start to see the difference in your behaviour, you will want to continue it because it is so effective and gets easier the more you use it.
+The payoff comes when you finally start to see the difference in your behaviour.
+You will want to continue it because it is so effective and gets easier the more you use it.